 The patent gives us an example of someone searching for a movie that they have just purchased tickets for.
 The system might be able to look at log data, and determine that the searcher had already bought tickets for a future showing of that movie, and may adjust the results so that “movie showtimes are ranked lower than other information (e.g., reviews, memorabilia, trivia, etc.) about the particular movie.”

 We are familiar with a search engine collecting information about previous searches that we performed to personalize the results that we might see, but this use of context aimed at reducing stress or avoiding wasting time is different.

 The patent application tells us that it may look at such contextual information only after receiving permission from the person using the search engine to analyze that information.
 The patent provides additional examples of how they might use contextual information that might change the order of search results that they might show a searcher.

-Keep in mind that this is still a pending patent application, and it likely hasn’t been implemented yet but could be at some stage in the future, and that it is likely that Google is paying attention to context to predict the intent behind queries, and can use things such as time of day, day of year, and location already.
+Keep in mind that this is still a pending patent application, and it likely hasn’t been implemented yet but could be at some stage in the future and that it is likely that Google is paying attention to context to predict the intent behind queries, and can use things such as time of day, day of the year, and location already.

 The patent does tell us that it will limit the use of some information, such as any that might reveal personally identifiable information about a searcher.

 This newly published patent application can be found at: